ValsogardEnterprise/websites-content/src/valsogard/blog/U17 - Project Virtual History Announcement.md

 The goal of this project is to create the ultimate experience connected with the greatest ever warship, the CV-6 USS Enterprise.

+historical documents, pictures, videos, knowledge library

+If there was one ship in the entire history of warships that deserved to be preserved, it was the CV-6 USS Enterprise.